- Use of Extension Name

 “NC State University and N.C.
-A&T State University are collectively committed to positive action to secure equal opportunity and prohibit discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, genetic information, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.
+A&T State University prohibit discrimination and harassment regardless of age, color, disability, family and marital status, gender identity, national origin, political beliefs, race, religion, sex (including pregnancy), sexual orientation and veteran status.
 NC State, N.C.
-A&T, U.S. Department of Agriculture, and local governments cooperating.”
+A&T, U.S. Department of Agriculture and local governments cooperating.”

 “Las universidades NC State y N.C.
 A&T están comprometidas colectivamente a llevar a cabo acciones positivas para asegurar la igualdad de oportunidades y prohibir la discriminación y el acoso independientemente de la raza, el color de la piel, el país de origen, la religión, la ideología política, el estado civil y situación familiar, el sexo, la edad, la condición de veterano de guerra, la identidad sexual, la orientación sexual, la información genética o la discapacidad de la persona.
 Colaboración entre las Universidades NC State y N.C.
 A&T, el Departamento de Agricultura de los Estados Unidos, y los gobiernos locales.”

 An acceptable shorthand version of the EOE statement may be used when space is limited: “North Carolina Cooperative Extension is an equal opportunity provider.”

 If needed, you may further shorten it by condensing “North Carolina” to “N.C.” (with periods).